Blind238/SwipeTable/src/pages/reports/internship-report.md

 ## 1.2.
 Location
 The company where I ran my internship was Lunatech.
 Lunatech started out as a research company and transitioned over the years to a consulting and services company.
 One of their primary clients is UPC, for whom they handle some of the information flow for shipments.

 At Lunatech my supervisor was the only front end developer.
-The rest were mostly just developers, either back end or working on features to implement.
-It was like working in a bubble that I could get out of to ask questions.
-Really weird to explain.
+The rest were mostly developers, either back end or working on features to implement.
 Developers that were on the floor I was on, did know about some front end stuff because they worked more on implementing interfaces.
-However, they were still more on the technical side, from my experience.
+However, they were still more on the technical side, from my observations.

 # 2. The Assignment